nicoduvekot/EWU-CSCD371-2025-Fall/Docs/Homework-Grading.md

 Each assignment is a total of 70 points.
 Assignment may contain up to 10 points of extra credit (will be specified in the assignment).

+There will be 1000 points available in the class.
+The breakdown of points is as follows:

+- 700 points for assignments (10 assignments, 70 points each).
+- 300 points (weighted) for exams.

 ### Main Assignment ###

 #### (40 points + potentially 10 points extra credit) ####